Service + Area

 • Primary nearby markets used in Tri-Peak's Monett planning for site preparation include Neosho, Carthage, and Joplin.

-• When crews or deliveries need resequencing, Monett routing decisions are checked against the nearby order in the location graph to keep internal links and local coverage planning deterministic.
+• When crews or deliveries need resequencing, Monett routing decisions are checked against nearby commitments so the next move protects the active workface.

-• This nearby-coverage set helps Tri-Peak keep site preparation coordination local to County and adjacent Southwest Missouri markets without widening the scope beyond the enabled rollout.
+• This nearby-coverage set helps Tri-Peak keep site preparation coordination local to Barry / Lawrence County and adjacent Southwest Missouri markets without widening the scope beyond practical service coverage.

 Additional Monett, MO Site Preparation Scope Types